 There are three main different types of mouthguards.
 Custom-made mouthguards are the best option for protecting your teeth, mouth, lips and tongue.
 However, if you cannot afford a custom mouthguard it is still important to purchase a standard mouthguard for protection.
 The main three types of mouthguards are:

 Stock mouthguards are typically rather inexpensive.
 They come pre-formed and ready for use.
 The downside to stock mouthguards is that they do not always fit well.
 They tend to be bulkier than the other two types of mouthguards and have even been known to make breathing difficult.

 Boil and bite mouthguards can be purchased at most drugstores and sporting goods stores.
 They generally fit better than stock mouthguards, but less well than custom-made mouthguards.

 Custom-made mouthguards are available at our office.
 They are made by the us and designed to give you the ultimate fit and comfort.

 Mouthguards should always be properly cared for and maintained.
 Talk with ust about the proper care and maintenance required to extend the life of your mouthguard, as well as to ensure that it functions as it should.

 If you or your child participates in athletic activities, it is important that you purchase and utilize a mouthguard.
-Call the dental office of Dr. Michael Regan today to schedule your appointment to have a custom mouthguard designed just for you.
+Call our office at 503-654-8283 today to schedule your appointment to have a custom mouthguard designed just for you.